-Chris Addison has recently joined Social Enterprise UK as a patron and supporter.
-Chris will be working closely with us to help champion the work of social enterprises and spread the message of the impact they have on society.
+Chris Addison is a patron of Social Enterprise UK.
 Chris described social enterprise as a “sector that is taking the best of people’s entrepreneurial talent, the best of their energy and putting this back into the community.”

 Chris is an accomplished comedian, writer, actor and director and began his career by writing and performing eight one-man stand-up comedy shows at the Edinburgh Fringe Festival; Chris was nominated for three Perrier awards for this work and went on to adapt two of the shows for BBC Radio 4, one of which went on to win the Sony Radio Academy Award for comedy.
 Chris is often a regular on popular comedy TV shows such as Mock The Week, Have I Got News For You, QI, Live At The Apollo and many more.

 Moving away from stand-up Chris is most notably recognised for his role as Oliver Reeder in Armando Iannucci’s The Thick of It (BBC) and as Toby Wright in the subsequent Academy Award-nominated feature, In The Loop.
 Chris has starred in three series of the award-winning Channel 4 programme Skins and Peter Capaldi’s debut season of Dr Who.
 Chris has also featured in and written dialogue for the Royal Opera production of Emanuel Chabrier’s L’Étoile at Covent Garden.

 Chris has written and created a number of his own series for TV, including the critically acclaimed Trying Again and the BBC sitcom Lab Rats.
 He has also written two books: Cautionary Tales for Grown Ups and It Wasn’t Me.